 Where to find it: At the top of the Piano Stairs across from Pastor Schmidt.

-I found this painting when going to see one of my girl Leah of Gringa Journey’s favorites at Hostal Voyage.
+I found this painting when going to see one of my friend Leah of Gringa Journey’s favorites at Hostal Voyage.
 I was admiring the entirety of the building, turned the corner and found this gem by French Painter, Mr. Papillion.
 It’s a massive vibrant lifelike mural of a gorgeous young girl.
 She’s radiating warmth and happiness.
 I just absolutely love it and couldn’t stop smiling!

 Where to find it: Hostel Voyage, Pasaje Leighton 229, Cerro Alegre.